bahrus/deframe/README.md

 Hopefully when (if?)
 HTML Modules become a thing, these difficult tradeoffs will seem laughably quaint.

-NB:  iFrames are also quite a bit more restrictive as far as cross-domain integration.
+**NB I**:  iFrames are also quite a bit more restrictive as far as cross-domain integration.

 ## Defining your own class